 Did you know that thousands of women suffer from mental health issues during the meno years?

 The percentages are high, well over the 50 percent mark for things like anxiety and depression.
-The Daily Mail recently reported a percentage of 61 percent (that’s for the UK but you can pretty much put Australasia in a similar camp).
+The Daily Mail recently reported a figure of 61 percent and it’s probably a safe bet Australasia is in a similar camp.

-That 61 percent figure is scary isn’t it?
-I should add in here that menopause-related anxiety and depression is often misdiagnosed as a clinical case when actually it’s your hormones doing an unhappy dance.
+I should add in here that menopause-related anxiety and depression are often misdiagnosed as clinical cases when actually it’s your hormones doing an unhappy dance.
 It’s important to be very aware of this because it can impact your health insurance.

-In the same piece, The Daily Mail found 87 percent of women would rather treat symptoms naturally.
-That’s where we come in!😀 We’re all about treating meno (perimenopausal/menopausal) symptoms naturally.
-That may be through our best selling, all-natural EstroG-100TM or through wholesome nutrition, mindfulness and knowledge.menopause-related anxiety and depression is often misdiagnosed as a clinical case when actually it’s your hormones doing an unhappy dance Click To Tweet
+In the same piece, The Daily Mail found 87 percent of women would rather treat the signs of their midlife hormonal changes naturally.
+That’s where we come in!
+We’re all about treating meno (perimenopausal/menopausal) signs naturally.
+This might be through our best selling, all-natural products or through wholesome nutrition, mindfulness and knowledge.

 Is This You Too?

-Finally, they stated that a third of the women who took part in the survey felt embarrassed by their symptoms and their confidence had eroded.
+Another third of the women who took part in the survey felt embarrassed by these things and their confidence had eroded.
 I can put my hand up there too.
 Can you?

 Why We Experience Mood Swings et al.

-One of the key factors of menopause is the lessening of the hormone estrogen in our bodies.
+One of the key factors of peri and post-menopause is the lessening of the hormone estrogen in our bodies.
 In the lead-up to, and during menopause, estrogen can go up and down a bit like a whirlygig.

 When you consider that estrogen is just as active in the brain as it is in our ovaries and that it often works in tandem with our serotonin (the happy hormone), then you start getting a picture of why we get mood swings right?

-Also, we tend to get more stressed during the meno years, which sets off the hormone cortisol (one reason for a thickening waistline and why we don’t recommend hardcore exercise) and makes the hormones work hard.
-I personally feel too hard.
+Also, we tend to get more stressed during the meno years (come back progesterone!).
+This sets off the hormone cortisol which is one reason for a thickening waistline and why overly-hardcore exercise that stresses the body isn’t recommended.

 So, here’s a gift for you.

-5 tried and tested (by moi) ways to deal with mental health issues naturally:
+4 tried and tested ways to deal with mental health issues naturally:

 - Exercise.
 The great mood enhancer.
 It’s pretty common knowledge that exercise can increase endorphins.
 The thing is not to over-tax your body and put it into stress mode.
 Walking is great.
 Swim, dance, play tennis – enjoy!

 - Meditation & Mindfulness.
-Full confession?
-This one is a hard one for me as I’m a classic over-thinker, but there are a host of studies out there proving meditation and/or mindfulness is great at this time of life (well, it’s always great but an absolutely wonderful tool for midlife ladies).
-I know people who say daily meditation has changed their lives.
-I’ll keep persevering.
-A friend of mine recommended the app Headspace.
-So did the Daily Mail.
+This can be difficult for a lot of women especially over-thinkers, but there are a host of studies out there proving meditation and/or mindfulness is great at this time of life.
+There are lots of people who have found daily meditation has changed their lives.
+The app Headspace is a great tool.